Rational curvature invariants for 2-complexes: Properties of groups with curvature bounds

+\begin{proof}[Proof of Proposition \ref{prop: rho_+=1}] To see that (\ref{prop: rho_+=1 item (i)}) implies (\ref{prop: rho_+=1 item (iii)}), suppose that $\rho_+(X)=1$.
 By the rationality theorem, $\rho_+(X)$ is realised by an essential map from an irreducible 2-complex $Y$ with $\kappa(Y)=1$, so $\chi(Y_{(1)})=0$.
 Without loss of generality $Y$ is connected, so $Y_{(1)}$ is a circle; write $\pi_1(Y_{(1)})=\langle w\rangle$.
 Therefore, the attaching maps of the faces of $Y$ represent non-zero powers of $w$ in the fundamental group.
 If $Y$ were concise then there could be only one such face, and it would be represented by $w$, but this would contradict the fact that $Y$ is irreducible.
 So $X$ is not concise.